2024 FLSA Rule Changes

 FREQUENTLY ASKED QUESTIONS

-The updated rule would raise the salary threshold for determining who can be exempt from required overtime pay.
-In 2016 a similar rule was issued but was halted by an injunction, which may occur again this year.
-If the courts halt it, N.C.
+The updated rule raises the salary threshold for determining who can be exempt from required overtime pay.
+In 2016, a similar rule was issued but was halted by an injunction, which may occur again this year.
+If the courts halt any provision of the 2024 rule changes, N.C.
 A&T will reassess its approach to these changes and update the campus community.
-The rule would take effect in two stages and does the following:
+The rule takes effect in two stages and does the following:

 • Establishes $43,888 as the salary threshold required to be exempt from overtime pay requirements, effective July 1, 2024.